Skip to main content

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

-You may take Vigadrone with or without food.
+Vigadrone is usually taken twice per day.
+You may take this medicine with or without food.

-Vigadrone powder must be mixed only with water, and can be given to the child with a meal.
 Read and carefully follow any Instructions for Use provided with your medicine.
+Be sure you understand how to properly use Vigadrone before using the first dose and how to store it.
 Ask your doctor or pharmacist if you do not understand these instructions.

 It may be more difficult to test vision in a baby or young child.
 However, your doctor may still prescribe Vigadrone for the child if the benefit of preventing seizures outweighs any risk.
 Tell the doctor right away if you think your child's vision may be changing.